Chris Robshaw: Early and personal life

-Born the second of three boys, Robshaw coped with the trauma of his father's death when he was five years old.
-His mother, Patricia, raised her sons alone.
-Robshaw started playing rugby for Warlingham RFC at the age of seven, and attended Cumnor House School.
-He then moved to Millfield Preparatory School and then Millfield, where he was first team captain.
+Born the second of three boys, Robshaw's father's died when he was five years old and his mother, Patricia, raised her sons alone.
+Robshaw started playing rugby for Warlingham RFC at the age of seven, and attended Cumnor House School in Oxfordshire.
+He then moved to Millfield Preparatory School and on to Millfield public school in Glastonbury, Somerset, where he was first team captain.

 He was engaged to his girlfriend of six years, Camilla Kerslake, before they married in France on 29 June 2018.

-On 8 February 2021 it was revealed that Kerslake and Robshaw are expecting their first child together, due in May 2021.

 Club career

 Harlequins

 Robshaw made his Premiership debut in the London double header at the start of the 2007–2008 season.
 He went on to be included in the England Saxons squad who won the Churchill Cup in the summer of 2008.

-From the 2014-15 season Robshaw was the first team and club vice captain of the London-based Harlequins club; he relinquished the captaincy to Joe Marler in order to focus on his duties as England captain.
+From the 2014–15 season Robshaw was the first team and club vice captain of the London-based Harlequins club; he relinquished the captaincy to Joe Marler in order to focus on his duties as England captain.
 Robshaw is a two-time Aviva Premiership Player of the Year winner, an award he first won following the 2008/9 season, and then again following Harlequins' title-winning campaign in 2011/12.
 He started and scored a try for Harlequins in their 2011–12 Premiership final victory over Leicester Tigers.

 In June 2020, it was confirmed Robshaw would remain at Harlequins throughout the remainder of the elongated 2019–20 season.